avocadohooman/pern_todo/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+Note: You won't be able to see andy ToDo entries, or add any as the server requires the process.env.DATABASE_URL.

 ## Build & Production mode

 Run `npm run build-client` to build the client.
 The build artifacts will be stored in the `build/` root directory.

 Run `npm run start-prod` for a production server.
 Navigate to `http://localhost:3000/`.

+Note: You won't be able to see andy ToDo entries, or add any as the server requires the process.env.DATABASE_URL.

 ## Running integration test
 Run `npm run test` to execute the integration tests via [Jest](https://github.com/facebook/jest).